 Supper time was a bit of a challenge because obviously, they were not hungry.
 They have been taking snacks in between the chatter.
 I had to rack my brain for some convincing techniques in order to encourage them to eat without sounding like I was nagging.
 Surprisingly, the little boy ate more even if he got sidetracked a couple of times.

 After an hour or so, I gave them a heads up that it would be bed time after 30 minutes.
 And of course, I had to think of another method in order to talk them into going to sleep.
 Later on, I persuaded the little girl to finally snooze.

 The little boy was another matter.
 He was scared to sleep in his room so I accompanied him.
-While I was tinkering my phone, I noticed that he was tossing and turning so I did the trick that usually works for babies. :p I gave him a continuous gentle pat and he fell asleep after 5 minutes.
+While I was playing with my phone, I noticed that he was tossing and turning so I did the trick that usually works for babies… I gave him a continuous gentle pat and he fell asleep after 5 minutes.
 Ha!